 Possible disadvantages of OS X include higher cost for hardware (though operating system upgrades are generally much less expensive); lack of native support for some applications you might already be using (but dual-boot and virtualization solution to run Windows would probably eliminate that); and initial learning curve for new users (though this is generally not a problem).

-Possible disadvantages of Windows include increased vulnerability to malware and viruses; exclusion from easy participation in the F/OSS community (this can be overcome with dual-booting, or compatibility and virtualization software to run Linux); and potential difficulty transitioning to Windows 8, the current version.
+Possible disadvantages of Windows include increased vulnerability to malware and viruses; exclusion from easy participation in the F/OSS community (this can be overcome with dual-booting, or compatibility and virtualization software to run Linux); and potential difficulty transitioning to the current version of Windows.

 While Linux can be used successfully for many undergraduate activities, there is no guarantee that the operating system will be supported by all required software.
 Linux users will find less peer and official support for this choice.
 If it is the secondary operating system on a Windows or OS X computer, this should present no problem but it is not yet recommended that Linux be considered the primary operating system for an undergraduate.
 ESC is ready to help any student who would like to include Linux as part of her undergraduate computing experience.

 If you'd like to run Linux, consider buying a Windows or OS X computer and setting it up to dual-boot so you don't find yourself unable to participate in classwork.